fmaylinch/telegram-bots/README.md

 Telegram bots using the [Telegram Bot Java Library][bot lib].

 ## Project

-The project mixes Java and Kotlin, and uses Spring Boot.
+The project mixes Java and Kotlin, and is launched via [Spring Boot][LanXatBotSpringBootApp].
 For now there's just a simple [StatusController] to check that the application started correctly.